 Speaking Part One (Teil Eins)(about three minutes):

-In the modal paper, you’re told that a participant in your German class has had an accident and is in hospital.
+In the model paper, you’re told that a participant in your German class has had an accident and is in hospital.
 The task for you and the other candidate is to arrange to visit the patient in hospital and to decide on a suitable present.

 You’re given four discussion points that you should cover (e.g. When should the visit be?
 How can we help the patient next week when he/she is discharged) You can also cover other aspects.